Ergodicity of explicit logarithmic cocycles over IETs

 \begin{definition} We denote by $LS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ the space of functions in $C^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ having \emph{non-trivial} logarithmic singularities. \end{definition}

-\begin{definition}[symmetric logarithmic cocycles] Given $\varphi \in LS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ as in \eqref{eq:logartihmic_singularities}, we say that its logarithmic singularities are \emph{symmetric} if
+\begin{definition}[Symmetric logarithmic cocycles] Given $\varphi \in LS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ as in \eqref{eq:logartihmic_singularities}, we say that its logarithmic singularities are \emph{symmetric} if

-\end{definition} We denote by $LSS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ the space of functions with logarithmic symmetric singularities.
-Otherwise, we say that the logarithmic singularities are \emph{asymmetric}.
+We denote by $LSS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ the space of functions with logarithmic symmetric singularities.
+Otherwise, we say that the logarithmic singularities are \emph{asymmetric}. \end{definition}

+{Note that in the locally Hamiltonian flows literature (see e.g.~\cite{ulcigrai_absence_2011, fraczek_asymptotic_2021}), when logarithmic singularities are considered, it is usually for roofs of special flows, so that the constants $C_\alpha^\pm$ are all positive (or non-negative).
+We stress that in this definition for \emph{cocycles} (as in \cite{fraczek_ergodic_2012, fraczek_asymptotic_2021}), the constants $C_\alpha^\pm$ are real numbers, not necessarily positive.}

-Let us now define the class of cocycles that we call \emph{odd on each interval}.
-Given an interval $I = [a, b] \subset \R$, we denote by $\mathcal{I}_I:I \to I$ the involution given by
+{ \emph{Odd cocycles.}} Let us now define the class of cocycles that we call \emph{odd on each interval}.
+Given an interval $I = [a, b] \subseteq \R$, we denote by $\mathcal{I}_I:I \to I$ the involution given by

-\begin{definition}[cocycles odd on each interval] A cocycle $\varphi$ in $LS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ is \emph{odd with respect to each interval} if $\varphi$ restricted cocycle to each $I_\alpha $ is an odd symmetric function with respect to the middle point of the restriction interval, i.e.
+{ One can check{ , by a direct calculation, that any symmetric IET $T: I \to I$ verifies} } \begin{definition}[Cocycles odd on each {continuity} interval] A cocycle $\varphi $ in $LS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ is \emph{odd with respect to each {continuity} interval} if the cocycle $\varphi $ restricted to each $I_\alpha $ is an odd symmetric function with respect to the middle point of the restriction interval, i.e.,

 \end{definition}